kdandy/QuranNow/README.md

 ## License

-covid19 is under MIT License.
+QuranNow is under MIT License.

 ## About the Author